-Beginning in November, campus visitors to the Arboretum will encounter another, relatively small and short-term detour.
+Beginning December 2, 2019, campus visitors to the Arboretum will encounter another, relatively small and short-term detour.
 Alternative paths and clear signage will make this re-route hassle-free.

 Where is the detour?

-Beginning in November, the Mary Wattis Brown Garden of California Native Plants will be closed to pedestrian traffic.
-Garden pathways located between Lake Spafford and Arboretum Drive—near the Environmental Horticulture buildings, Nelson Gallery and Wyatt Pavilion—will be closed to upgrade the aging pathways with brick pavers.
+The Mary Wattis Brown Garden of California Native Plants will be closed to pedestrian traffic during the winter 2019 timeframe.
+Garden pathways located between Lake Spafford and Arboretum Drive—near the Environmental Horticulture buildings, C.N.
+Gorman Museum (coming soon) and Wyatt Pavilion—will be closed to upgrade the aging pathways with brick pavers.
 The Arboretum entrance near Environmental Horticulture will have one of the paths converted into a staircase, while the other will be re-designed as a universally accessible ramp, allowing those with mobility issues to access the Arboretum.

 The path closures will begin at Mrak Hall Drive and continue along the southeast side of Lake Spafford to the Wyatt Deck.
 Arboretum Drive just above the gardens will remain open as a detour as will the footbridge closest to Wyatt Deck.